‘General Hospital’ Tuesday Spoilers: Ava Pressures Kevin, Josslyn ‘Hears’ From Oscar, And Anna’s Rattled

 — General Hospital (@GeneralHospital) May 21, 2019

 Viewers saw during Monday’s show that Finn finally got the engagement ring back, but his proposal plan hit a new snag.
-The ring accidentally ended up flying onto the stage as Anna was giving a speech and General Hospital spoilers hint that she’ll get pretty flustered as this situation moves forward.
+The ring accidentally ended up flying onto the stage as Anna was giving a speech, and General Hospital spoilers hint that she’ll get pretty flustered as this situation moves forward.

 Previews have shown that Finn will finally get down on bended knee and propose to Anna.
 Will she say yes?
 Will Robert stop interfering with their relationship?